What is Invisalign®?

 The length of treatment depends on the severity of your case and can only be determined by your doctor; however the average case takes about 12 months.*

-This varies person to person and depends on the outcome of the treatment.
-Some patients might need a positioner, or conventional retainer.
+This varies from person to person and depends on the outcome of the treatment.
+Some patients might need a positioner or conventional retainer.
 Other patients might need a clear plastic retainer similar to the ones Invisalign makes, such as Align Technology’s Vivera Retainer.
 (See www.viveraretainer.com) Discuss this with your dentist.
 Every patient is different, and outcomes vary.

 We know cost is a big question for anyone considering dental or orthodontic work.
 The truth is, only your doctor can determine the cost of your specific treatment.
-It really depends on the kind of treatment you need, how extensive the issues are that you want corrected, how long your treatment plan will last, where you live, and other factors determined by your dentist or orthodontist.
+It really depends on the kind of treatment you need, how extensive the issues are that you want to be corrected, how long your treatment plan will last, where you live, and other factors determined by your dentist or orthodontist.

 Because medical benefits differ significantly from policy to policy, you should review your personal coverage plan.
 However, in general, if a patient has orthodontic coverage, Invisalign should be covered to the same extent as conventional braces

 Please feel free to contact us to set an appointment.

 707-651-9244 3419 Broadway St #H1 American Canyon, CA 94503